 Renters and property owners who want to join the City in its campaign to save energy can take the first step by visiting FraminghamSaves.org to sign up for a no-cost home energy assessment or learn about other offers for which they may be eligible.
 No-cost home energy assessments organized through the campaign are performed by a Mass Save home performance contractor or by the nonprofit Southern Middlesex Opportunity Council (SMOC), Framingham's Community Action Program agency, based on owner or tenant income criteria.
 Energy assessments can help renters and property owners receive products like high-efficiency showerheads, smart power strips, and programmable thermostats at no cost so that they can immediately begin saving energy and money.
 These assessments can also help them learn about other energy-saving opportunities.

 Interested in looking at solar, air source heat pumps (ASHPs), or ground source heat pumps (GSHPs)?
-Schedule a no-cost home energy assessment to identify energy efficiency measures you can do first by visiting FraminghamSaves.org.
+We recommend you schedule a no-cost home energy assessment to identify energy efficiency measures you can do first by visiting FraminghamSaves.org.

 Run by the municipalities of Ashland, Framingham, Holliston, and Natick, the goal of the MetroWest Solar + Clean Heat Challenge is to make it easy for home and building owners to go solar and switch to clean heating and cooling.

 The MetroWest Solar + Clean Heat Challenge connects residents and small businesses with trusted information, reliable installers, and competitive pricing for clean energy technology.
 Through December 2021, residents in Ashland, Framingham, Holliston and Natick are eligible to receive discounted pricing on solar panels, air-source heat pumps and ground-source heat pumps from approved program installers.

 Visit MetroWestCleanEnergy.com for more information about the Program, the technologies, and about how to sign up.